 As I outlined in this article, obesity is a modifiable risk factor for several comorbid chronic health conditions and is associated with the progression of disability in people who already have MS. Excess body weight also impacts quality of life in a number of ways including:

-- It puts a strain on joints and can contribute to joint pain.
+- Putting a strain on joints and can contribute to joint pain.

-- It is associated with increased urinary incontinence.
+- Obesity is associated with increased urinary incontinence.

 - It can aggravate fatigue and mobility challenges.

-Should I Focus On Losing Weight or Gaining Wellness?
+Should I Focus On Trying to Lose Weight or Gaining Wellness?